Doppler radio direction finding: Direction finding

 Early radio direction finding (RDF) solutions used highly directional antennas with sharp "nulls" in the reception pattern.
-The operator rotated the antenna looking for points where the signal either reached a maximum, or more commonly, suddenly disappeared or "nulled".
+The operator rotated the antenna, looking for points where the signal either reached a maximum or, more commonly, suddenly disappeared or 'nulled'.
 A common RDF antenna design is the loop antenna, which is simply a loop of wire with a small gap in the circle, typically arranged to rotate around the vertical axis with the gap at the bottom.
 Some systems used dipole antennas instead of loops.
-Before the 1930s, radio signals were generally in what would today be known as the long wave spectrum.
-For the effective reception of these signals, very large antennas are needed.
-Direction finding with rotating antennas is difficult at these wavelengths due to the size of the antennas.
+Before the 1930s, radio signals were generally in the long wave spectrum.
+For effective reception of these signals, very large antennas are needed.
+Direction finding with rotating antennas is difficult at these wavelengths due to the required size of the antennas.

-A great advance in RDF technique was introduced in the form of the Bellini-Tosi direction finder system, which replaced the rotation of the antenna with the rotation of a small coil of wire connected to two non-moving loop antennas.
+A great advance in RDF technique was introduced in the form of the Bellini-Tosi direction finder (B-T) system, which replaced the rotation of the antenna with the rotation of a small coil of wire connected to two non-moving loop antennas.
 The loop antennas were similar to those used in earlier systems but fixed in position, set at right angles to each other to form a cross-shaped arrangement.
-Each antenna will produce a different output whose relative strengths depend on how close the signal is to either antenna's null.
+Each antenna produced a different output whose relative strengths depend on how close the signal is to either antenna's null.
 These signals were sent to two coils of wire, the field coils, also arranged at right angles.
 These re-created the original signals in a much smaller space, about the size of a soda can.
-By rotating a small loop antenna, the sense coil, in the space between the two crossed field coils, one could perform DF.
+By rotating a small loop antenna, the sense coil, in the space between the two crossed field coils, DF could be performed.
 In effect, it recreated the traditional technique at a much smaller scale, allowing the main antennas to be built at any size.